 Write a Sales Proposal that Achieves More Revenue

 Knowing how to write a sales proposal is just the beginning of achieving more revenue from your pipeline.
-The quote you put into it, and the way you negotiate it with buyers, is just as important.
+The quote you put into it, the way you negotiate it with buyers, and the deal platform in which it’s delivered are all just as important.

-DealHub is a quote to cash solution that empowers organizations to streamline and optimize that process.
-DealHub is advanced CPQ technology that uses guided selling playbooks to generate accurate quotes in an average of 8 minutes, a contract management solution that streamlines approval workflows and integrates with e-signature, and a unique microsite that tracks buyer engagement so you can deliver custom content.
+DealHub is a quote to cash solution that empowers organizations to streamline and optimize revenue amplification process.
+DealHub is advanced CPQ technology that uses guided selling playbooks to generate accurate quotes in an average of 8 minutes, a contract management solution that streamlines approval workflows and integrates with e-signature, and a unique virtual deal room software that tracks buyer engagement so you can deliver custom content.

-It’s everything your organization needs to achieve maximum revenue impact.
+It’s everything your organization needs optimize your sales workflows and achieve maximum revenue impact.